After strong top-line growth, CSX Corporation (CSX)’s share price will eventually rise

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 0.10 percent of CSX Corporation shares are owned by insiders, and 77.10 percent are held by financial institutions.
+Currently, 0.10 percent of CSX Corporation shares are owned by insiders, and 76.50 percent are held by financial institutions.
 Wallace Mark Kenneth, the EVP – Sales & Marketing at CSX Corporation (CSX) has sold 26,527 shares of firm on Feb 12 at a price of $89.44 against the total amount of $2.37 million.
-In another inside trade, Goldman Nathan D, EVP & CLO of CSX Corporation (NASDAQ:CSX) sold 12,000 shares of the firm on Nov 05 for a total worth of $1.05 million at a price of $87.23.
-An inside trade which took place on Nov 05, EVP – Sales & Marketing of CSX Corporation Wallace Mark Kenneth sold 3,986 shares of firm against total price of $0.35 million at the cost of $87.57 per share.
+In another inside trade, Wallace Mark Kenneth, EVP – Sales & Marketing of CSX Corporation (NASDAQ:CSX) sold 3,986 shares of the firm on Nov 05 for a total worth of $0.35 million at a price of $87.57.
+An inside trade which took place on Nov 05, EVP & CLO of CSX Corporation Goldman Nathan D sold 12,000 shares of firm against total price of $1.05 million at the cost of $87.23 per share.

 How CSX Corporation (CSX) Stock Is Sustainable?